lhcb/glossary/glossary/l.md

 ## LHCbDirac

 A specific flavour of the DIRAC software for LHCb.
 It includes some extra functions (for example bookkeeping).
 See the [docs](https://lhcb-dirac.readthedocs.io/en/latest/).

-## LFN: Logical File Name {#LFN}

-Logical File Name.
-A path for a file stored on the grid that does not depend on a file's physical location(s).